 Analysis / Bias

 The website has an entire section dedicated to how the media reports on climate change with articles such as this: As California burns again, news outlets neglect climate change again.
-CJR takes the pro-science position that climate change is greatly influenced by humans and is being under reported, which today has become associated with a left leaning position.
-When it comes to politics they often do not report favorably on President Donald Trump such as this: Six rare images that capture Trump’s TV addiction.
-In general, CJR reports factually with a left leaning editorial bias.
+CJR takes the pro-science position that climate change is greatly influenced by humans and is being under-reported, which today has become associated with a left-leaning position.
+When it comes to politics, they often do not report favorably on former President Donald Trump, such as this: Six rare images that capture Trump’s TV addiction.
+In general, CJR reports factually with a left-leaning editorial bias.

 Overall, we rate Columbia Journalism Review Left-Center Biased based on editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
 (D. Van Zandt 8/30/2016) Updated (07/15/2022)

 Last Updated on May 19, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.